 Your first action as the executor is to collect all the assets of the deceased.
 This might include liquidating some assets for easier sharing.

-The executor is also in charge of paying debts starting from the funeral costs to impending taxes.
+The executor is also in charge of paying debts, from funeral costs to impending taxes.
 If this duty befalls you, make sure to consult with an accountant if there are any pending tax returns to be paid.
 The inheritance tax, which should be paid six months before probate, is often forgone by most people.

 If you used probate solicitors, their fees are part of the debts to be covered by the estate money.